 In Bangkok - Responding to the changed circumstances

 The theater of the world was changing rapidly.
-Germany had surrendered to the allied forces on May 7.
-Mussolini was executed on April 28 and Hitler committed suicide on 30th April, with Goebbels following him.
+Germany surrendered to the allied forces on May 7.
+Mussolini was executed on April 28, and Hitler committed suicide on 30th April, with Goebbels following him.
 Japan had not given up.
-It had continued to fight despite the debacles and defeat in Philippines, in Leyte, in Burma, in Iwo Jima, and in attacks in the mainland Japan, including Tokyo.
-However Japan still hoped to enter an agreement with Russia and continue to fight and help liberate the Asian nations.
+It continued to fight despite the debacles and defeat in the Philippines, Leyte, Burma, Iwo Jima, and attacks in mainland Japan, including Tokyo.
+However, Japan still hoped to enter an agreement with Russia and continue to fight and help liberate the Asian nations.
 Thailand was still an ally.
-Netaji established the Head Quarters of the Provisional government and the Azad Hind Fauj and Indian Independence League in Bangkope, near Bangkok.
-Cabinet was established and major decisions were undertaken regarding the battle readiness.
-Cabinet decided that in the event Japan surrendered, Netaji was to ask Japan to establish contacts with Russia and in the event of Thailand falling, would be flying out to a safer country for continuing with the struggle.
-Funds had to be raised for continuing the operations.
+Netaji established the Head Quarters of the Provisional Government and the Azad Hind Fauj and Indian Independence League in Bangkope, near Bangkok.
+Cabinet was appointed, and major decisions were undertaken regarding battle readiness.
+Cabinet decided that if Japan surrendered, Netaji was to ask Japan to establish contacts with Russia and, in the event of Thailand falling, would fly out to a safer country to continue the struggle.
+Funds had to be raised to continue the operations.
 Isher Singh was entrusted to negotiate with the Thai authorities on a loan.
 Ayer and Chatterjee went to Saigon to raise funds on 6th June.
 Finance Minister Raghavan was summoned from Singapore with all assets.
 Anand Mohan Sahay was despatched to Hanoi.
-On 21st May Netaji gave a speech in Bangkok.
+On 21st May, Netaji gave a speech in Bangkok.
 "The conflict between the Russians and the West, he said, had already begun at San Francisco: That time is not far off when our enemies will realise that though they have succeeded in overthrowing Germany they have indirectly helped to bring into the arena of European politics another power — Soviet Russia — that may prove to be a greater menace to British and American Imperialism than Germany was.
 The Provisional Government of Free India will continue to follow international developments with the closest interest, and endeavour to take the fullest advantage of them.
-Tho fundamental principle of our foreign policy has been and will be — Britain’s enemy is India’s friend".
-As a geopolitical expert, Bose could envision the role of Russia and the fall of Britain and France from being world powers to becoming subservient to the cause of America.
-He knew that soon Russia would become a world power and would have conflicts of interest with Britain and America.
-He perhaps even thought of establishing a provisional Government in Russia or Manchuria and continue with his fight in the event Japan surrendered.
+The fundamental principle of our foreign policy has been and will be — Britain’s enemy is India’s friend".
+As a geopolitical expert, Bose could envision the role of Russia and the fall of Britain and France from being world powers to become subservient to the cause of America.
+He knew that soon Russia would become a world power and have conflicts of interest with Britain and America.
+He perhaps even thought of establishing a provisional Government in Russia or Manchuria and continuing with his fight in the event Japan surrendered.
 He had also hoped that the British Indian soldiers who had come in close contact with the INA members would be indirectly influenced by them and could, in effect, be inspired to declare a mutiny.
 He told the Indians in South East Asia, "We may not travel to Delhi via Imphal, but we shall get there all right.
 The British were no longer of any account without American support, the tide of opinion was turning in India itself, even in the Indian Army at heart large sections sympathise with the I.N.A.
 Far more would do so when, in Burma, they came to realise that the Provisional Government and Indian National Army were not puppet organisations as they had been told, when they heard the national greeting ‘Jai Hind’ freely used, and the National Anthem freely sung."
 He expressed hope that the defeat in Burma would prove to be a blessing in disguise.

-Meanwhile in India Archibald Wavell, the Viceroy, had invited the leaders to a conference in Simla to discuss the new arrangements that could be granted in view of the allied victory in the war.
+Meanwhile, in India, Archibald Wavell, the Viceroy, had invited the leaders to a conference in Simla to discuss the new arrangements that could be granted in view of the allied victory in the war.
 Gandhiji was released from prison in 1944 on account of ill health.
-In Britain the Labour Party won the general election.
-Writes Dr. R.C Majumdar, "It did not take Britain long to realize that she had after all won a Pyrrhic victory.
+In Britain, the Labour Party won the general election.
+Writes Dr. R.C Majumdar, "It did not take Britain long to realize that she had after all, won a Pyrrhic victory.
 She saved herself and her empire by inflicting a crushing defeat upon Germany and Japan, but this fight to a finish exhausted her manpower and economic resource to such an extent that she could never hope to recover her old power and prestige."
-The Labour Government was headed by Clement Attlee, and Pethick Lawrence was the Secretary of State for India.
+Clement Attlee headed the Labour Government, and Pethick Lawrence was the Secretary of State for India.
 Labour had indicated that they would rethink Britain's policy towards India and would grant her self Government.
 Writes Leonard Mosley, "After Singapore, Burma and the sinking of her finest ships by the Japanese, Britain would never again be able to demonstrate in Asia the background of strength and influence—the macht-politic—which had for so long enabled her to rule a million people."
 Wavell's Simla conference was bound to fail as both Muslim League under Jinnah and Congress, were at loggerheads with each other.
 Wavell proposed to reconstitute the Viceroy’s Executive Council so that all the members except the Viceroy and the Commander-in-Chief would be Indian politicians.

 Subhas Bose speaks out strongly against Wavell's plan